6 Request Compute, Memory, and Latency Bottlenecks

 The shared prefix opportunity

 In many real-world deployments, a large fraction of requests share the same prefix.
 A chatbot application might prepend a 2,000-token system prompt to every user message.
 A RAG pipeline might prefix retrieved context that is identical across multiple queries.
-A coding assistant might include the same repository-level context for every completion request.
+A coding assistant might include the same repository-level context for many completion requests.

-Without caching, the system runs prefill on those 2,000 shared tokens for every single request – computing the same key-value pairs over and over.
-If you’re serving 100 requests per second, that’s 200,000 tokens of redundant prefill per second.
+Without caching, the system runs prefill on those 2,000 shared tokens for every single request, computing the same key-value pairs over and over.
+If you’re serving 100 requests per second, that’s potentially 200,000 tokens of redundant prefill per second.
 The wasted compute shows up directly as higher TTFT and lower throughput.

 RadixAttention